A note to commenters (rated R)

 Posting comments on this site is a privilege and not a right.
 Any commenter may be banned summarily without notice if in our discretion the commenter’s departure would improve the site.

+We generally afford a wide ambit to the reasonable expression of opinion.
 I review comments.
 Most of our commenters have no problem speaking in polite company.
 However, every day I now moderate comments by commenters who routinely cross the line in one way or another.
 Some commenters appear to be incapable of expressing themselves without recourse to words such as “ass” or “asshole” or “dumbass” or “bastard” or “shit” or “bullshit” or “fuck” or “balls” (of the anatomical variety) or the like and their many colorful variants.
 One commenter specializes in “libtard,” a word which is not acceptable here.

 Our software generally holds such comments and prevents them from appearing without approval, but I am tired of reading them.
 Those of you who use such language in comments are warned to behave.
 Those of you who persist in using such language are cordially invited to take your business elsewhere.